An Overview of Real Estate Market Trends in Bristol, CT

 Understanding the Process of Selling Your House to a Bank

-This usually happens when the homeowner is having money problems and wants to keep their home instead of eviction.
-To start the process, you should talk to your bank’s loss mitigation staff about possible solutions, like a deed-in-lieu of foreclosure.
+People usually do this when they are having money problems and want to stay in their home instead of being kicked out.
+To start the process, talk to your bank’s loss reduction staff about what you can do, such as a deed-in-lieu-of-sale.

 Essential Documents Needed When Selling Your House to a Bank